vmenger/deduce/README.md

 * E-mail addresses
 * URLs

 > :warning: Deduce is useful out of the box, but please validate and customize on your own data before using it in a critical environment.
 Remember that de-identification is almost never perfect, and that clinical text often contains other specific details that can link it to a specific person.
-Be aware that de-identification should primarily be viewed as a way to migigate risk of identificaiton, rather than a way to obtain anonymous data.
+Be aware that de-identification should primarily be viewed as a way to mitigate risk of identificaiton, rather than a way to obtain anonymous data.

 ## Citing